International Business Management MSc 2017-18This course also available for 2016-17 entryThis course also available for 2018-19 entry

 The aim of this module is to enable your understanding of the theory and practice of corporate governance and how this interfaces with ethical issues involving stakeholders in corporations.
 It attempts to achieve this through a mix of seminars, cases, and exercises that promote critical and reflective debate.

 This is the final piece of work of your Master’s studies.
 You will investigate an issue of your choice in depth and, through your research, you’ll create new knowledge.
 This normally includes designing a framework for your investigation and choosing the appropriate way to conduct your studies.
 Your research will be written up in the form of a dissertation, that takes place over a number of months, during which you will be supported by a supervisor.

-You may then select 2 from a range of options including:
+You may then select from a range of options (one option per term) including:

 The International Marketing module focuses on the key decisions that need to be made by organisations when considering operating in international markets.
 This includes the pros and cons of trading internationally, which markets to select, how to enter the market, and how to develop marketing programmes for the target market.
 This will be supported by study of the international environment and global customers.
 Assessment for this module is based on an individual assignment.

 The module introduces the operational elements of international trade and the roles of the organisations involved.
 It considers the practical aspects of sourcing and purchasing goods and services internationally and also provides and understanding of the processes and procedures involved in the import and export business.

 Economics of Financial Markets

 After the global financial crisis, economic and financial interdependence have increased significantly.
 This module introduces you to a more integrated analysis of the economics behind banking and financial services, financial systems and institutions.
 It considers the impact of economics on financial markets by considering economic data, macroeconomic theory and some of the latest developments in the role played by monetary policy.